 If you need some travel inspiration, here are some France bucket list ideas organized by month-places I’d still like to see and travel ideas for you.

 I miss France like crazy.
-I don’t plan on visiting until sometime next year….depending on how the pandemic goes and when we can get a vaccine.
+I don’t plan on visiting until sometime next year….depending on how the pandemic goes.
 But I do think about where I WILL go all the time.
-I keep a running list of bucket list of things to do in France–places I still want to see and experiences I want to have when I visit.
+I keep a running bucket list of things to do in France–places I still want to see and experiences I want to have when I visit.
 In case you’re looking for additional ideas, I’ve added sites, festivals, events, and experiences in various regions of France that I have really enjoyed each month.

-[As of December 2020, France is still in the midst of the Coronavirus pandemic lockdown.
-For many of the events listed below, it is still unknown if the events will go ahead or if the venues will be open to the public.
+[For many of the events listed below, it is anticipated that conditions will continue to improve and that events will go ahead and venues will be open to the public.
 If you are interested in traveling to France and want to see one of the places on the bucket list, be sure to check if and when it will be open]

 Table of contents